-3.1.1 Downstream and Upstream Measured Bottleneck Link Bandwidths

-To fit profile of a high-bandwidth server, a participating peer must have a high upstream bottleneck link bandwidth, since this value determines the rate at which a server can serve content.
-On the left, Figure 3 presents cumulative distribution functions (CDFs) of upstream and downstream bottleneck bandwidths for Gnutella peers.
-From this graph, we see that while 35% of the participating peers have upstream bottleneck bandwidths of at least 100Kbps, only 8% of the peers have bottleneck bandwidths of at least 10Mbps.
+3.1.1 Downstream and Upstream Measured Bottleneck Link Bandwidths To fit the profile of a high-bandwidth server, a participating peer must have a high upstream bottleneck link bandwidth, since this value determines the rate at which a server can serve content.
+On the left, Figure 6 presents cumulative distribution functions (CDFs) of upstream and downstream bottleneck bandwidths for Gnutella peers.3 From this graph, we see that while 92% of the participating peers have downstream bottleneck bandwidths of at least 100Kbps, only 8% of the peers have upstream bottleneck bandwidths of at least 10Mbps.
 Moreover, 22% of the participating peers have upstream bottleneck bandwidths of 100Kbps or less.
 Not only are these peers unsuitable to provide content and data, they are particularly susceptible to being swamped by a relatively small number of connections.

-The left graph in Figure 3 reveals asymmetry in the upstream and downstream bottleneck bandwidths of Gnutella peers.
-On average, a peer tends to have higher downstream than upstream bottleneck bandwidth; this is unsurprising, because a large fraction of peers depend on asymmetric
+The left graph in Figure 6 reveals asymmetry in the upstream and downstream bottleneck bandwidths of Gnutella peers.
+On average, a peer tends to have higher downstream than upstream bottleneck bandwidth; this is not surprising, because a large fraction of peers depend on asymmetric links such as ADSL, cable modems or regular modems using the V.90 protocol [1].
+Although this asymmetry is beneficial to peers that download content, it is both undesirable and detrimental to peers that serve content: in theory, the download capacity of the system exceeds its upload capacity.
+We observed a similar asymmetry in the Napster network.